Logging

 Names of the ARL rules with the number of requests above the limit in dry run mode. |

-To analyze Smart Web Security logs, make requests that include the fields and field combinations you need.
+To analyze Smart Web Security logs, create requests with the required fields and their combinations.
 Check the examples of ready-made requests in Examples of preset log filters.

 Using logs when setting up protection